 The difference in co-pays, coverage, deductibles, and maximums is completely dependent on the plan type you choose.
 The general breakdown is as:

-Imp.
 Note: With insurance plans, you get what you pay for.
-It means if you choose high tier plan, you will pay more in premium, but it will have a better coverage and may include out-of-network providers too.
+It means if you choose a high-tier plan, you will pay more in premium, but it will have better coverage and may include out-of-network providers too.

 In-Network vs Out-of-Network Providers

-In-Network: You are given a list of dentists that are contracted by the insurance provider to provide dental services at a fixed rate.
+In-Network: You are given a list of dentists who are contracted by the insurance provider to provide dental services at a fixed rate.

-Out-of-Network: You can go to any dentist that is not the list provided by the insurance provider.
+Out-of-Network: You can go to any dentist who is not on the list provided by the insurance provider.

-An in-network provider has contracted, set fees.
+An in-network provider has contracted and set fees.
 They aren’t paid as much as an out-of-network provider.
-For example: If you go to an in-network provider for a routine cleaning, for which the rate is set at $50 by your insurance provider, the dentist will get paid only $50.
-Whereas, if you decide to go to an out-of-network provider for a routine checkup, who, as a matter of fact, charge $80 for a routine cleaning, then you might need to pay additional amount.
+For example: If you go to an in-network provider for a routine cleaning, and the rate is set at $50 by your insurance provider, the dentist will get paid only $50.
+Whereas, if you decide to go to an out-of-network provider for a routine checkup, that charges $80 for a routine cleaning, then you might need to pay an additional amount.
 Why?
-Because, although the insurance says they cover this service at 100%, they are accountable to pay only for what they deem “reasonable and customary” based on the amount charged by other dentists in the same geographical area.
+Because, although the insurance company says they cover this service at 100%, they are accountable to pay only for what they deem “reasonable and customary” based on the amount charged by other dentists in the same geographical area.
 Therefore, in this case, insurance may end up picking $68, leaving $12 for you to pay to the dentist.

-Dental finance comes into picture when you are short of money to pay for the expenses of the dental work.
-There are many third-party lenders that offer finance, many times at no or low interest.
-Some dentists also offer in-office payment plans or financing to their patients.
-Selecting the right option to get financed for dental work can make a huge difference in how much you end up paying for the procedure.
-Currently, there are three major dental finance options to consider:
+dental patient financing comes into the picture when you are short of money to pay for the expenses of dental work.
+There are many third-party lenders that offer payment plans, many times at no or low interest.
+Some dentists also offer in-office payment plans or payment plans to their patients.
+Selecting the right option to get payment plans for dental work can make a huge difference in how much you end up paying for the procedure.
+Currently, there are three major dental payment plans options to consider:

 a) Third-party lenders

-Nowadays, there are tons of business competing online to earn your business.
+Nowadays, there are tons of businesses competing online to earn your business.
 All you need to do is find them, perform a credit check, and see if you are eligible for the loan or not.
-Some lenders offer loans for bad credit as well while many are looking for borrowers with excellent credit.
+Some lenders offer medical loans for inadequate credit as well while many are looking for borrowers with excellent credit.

-The catch: In general, the dental finance offered by third-party lenders incur a small interest on the total amount for a short period of time.
-However, if you don’t pay the loan within the advised timeline, you are in for a trouble.
+The catch: In general, the dental payment plans offered by third-party lenders incur a small interest on the total amount for a short period of time.
+However, if you don’t pay the loan within the advised timeline, you are in trouble.
 The rate of interest can go as much as 30% on the balance going forward.
 So, if your credit score is good, and you can pay the installment easily, go for it.

 b) Healthcare Credit Cards

-Many dentists offer this financing option through third-party lenders.
-Dentists tie-up with third-party lenders to offer their patients flexible payment options.
+Many dentists offer this payment plan option through third-party lenders.
+Dentists consort with third-party lenders to offer their patients flexible payment options.
 They may or may not check your credit history; it completely depends upon the dentists.
 It is an ideal option for patients with less than stellar credit.

-The catch: Unlike other financing options, it completely depends on the dentist how much interest rate should be charged after a certain period.
+The catch: Unlike other payment plan options, it completely depends on the dentist how much interest rate should be charged after a certain period.
 A dentist can charge as much as 29% and as low as 10%.
 Good rapport with your dentist works well in this case.

 Do you really need either of these two options?

-This question is probably on everyone’s mind, and I’m not sure what is the right answer.
-It completely depends upon your hygiene.
-Do you regularly go for exams, x-rays, and cleaning?
-Have a great hygiene?
-If the answer is yes, then you are good without an insurance because you will be overpaying in premiums when you could have paid $200-$400 cash for the whole year.
+This question is probably on everyone’s mind, although it completely depends upon your hygiene: Do you regularly go for exams, x-rays, and cleaning?
+Have great hygiene?
+If the answer is yes, then you are good without insurance because you will be overpaying in premiums when you could have paid $200-$400 cash for the whole year.

-In case, you don’t have enough saving or can’t afford the treatment right away, turn to the dental finance option.
-But, make sure that you familiarize yourself with all the dental finance options and their terms, so as to avoid paying any financial penalties.
+In case, you don’t have enough savings or can’t afford the treatment right away, turn to the guaranteed dental financing option.
+But, make sure that you familiarize yourself with all the dental payment plan options and their terms, so as to avoid paying any payment plan penalties.